SDdsdfl/Project-D/README.md

 ---

 ## 1. General Rules
 - *Purpose:* This repository is for collecting survival, educational, and entertainment resources that can be accessed offline.
-All contributions should align with this goal.
+All contributions should align with this goal. (ie:dont upload websites if they cant be used offline)
-- *Legal Content Only:* Only upload resources that:
-  - Are public domain, open-source, or have a compatible license.
-  - Are your original work.
 - *Respect for Everyone:* Avoid content that’s offensive, culturally insensitive, or irrelevant.

 ---